JeffersonMat/JeffersonMat/README.md

 ### Hello, this is Jefferson Matamba👋

-I am Full Stack Developer, recently graduated from Dev Academy after an amazing journey.
+I'm a web developer, recently graduated from Dev Academy after an amazing journey.
 I love sotware development and its potential to make this world a better place to live in.

 - ☀️ Top skills: Front End: Javascript.
 Frameworks: React, Handlebars.
 Styling: CSS, Framework:(Bootstrap, Materialize CSS).
 - ☀️ Always interested in improving my skills and also, I'm always open to new technologies.
 Next challenges: UX, UI, .net, Typescipt.